Person looking at a phone while holding a cup of coffee.

 You know the feeling: mindlessly scrolling social media when it’s getting too close to bedtime, or maybe well past bedtime.
 Scrolling even when you have important work to do the next day and knowing that blue screens are bad for sleep and health.
 That’s been me, far too often in recent weeks.

 The rub?
 My business relies on social—specifically, organic social.
-Organic-first marketing is the lever that moves our entire business.
 And yet the very platforms we use professionally keep hijacking my attention, sometimes for hours.

-This habit is worst when I have vast swaths of free time, like on a weekend.
-I love books, but if my phone is within arm’s length when I sit down to read, it will reach out, pick up the phone, and check my social accounts whether “I” want to or not!
+The habit is worst when I have vast swaths of free time, like on a weekend.
+I love books, but if my phone is within arm’s length when I sit down to read, my hand, on its own volition, will reach out, pick up the phone, and check my social accounts whether “I” want to or not!

 Reflecting on this kind of mindless behavior, Georgetown University computer scientist Cal Newport argues for digital minimalism: clearing away low-value digital noise and using social media minimally or even doing away with it altogether.